-I know what’s it’s like to not know what I should be doing or what to do first.
-There are so many interesting things out there but none of us want to do things we’re not good at or invest too much of our precious time doing things we don’t like.
-I finally found my niche, and while I can admit to being good at many things I had to put my focus into ONE thing to reach any kind of realistic success, all the others wait their turn on my mental and written backburner, because eventually I’ll get to them in order of significance when that time comes.
+I know what’s it’s like to feel clueless about what to do with my life, or where to begin.
+There are so many interesting things out there to get in to.
+But, none of us want to do things we’re not good at, or invest too much precious time doing things we don’t like.
+I found my niche, and while I can admit to being good at many things, I had to put my focus on one thing to reach success.
+All my great ideas and business fantasies wait their turn on my mental rolodex and written back-burner.
+I’ll get to each one of them in order of significance when the time is right.

-I love this part, because while you don’t have to take their advice or tell them why you’re asking this question I’m about to share with you, you can learn an awful lot about what the people closest to you think about your skills.
-You might be surprised, humbled, or fascinated by what they tell you and what I’m hoping is, you also agree with what they tell you.
-You’re about to find out where you stand in the eyes of the people closest to you and if for some reason you absolutely disagree, that’s okay, too.
-I just recommend that you consider their honest feedback.
-This really helps!
+I love this part, because while you don’t have to take their advice or tell them why you’re asking the question I’m going to share with you in this article – you can learn an awful lot about what the people closest to you think about your ability.
+You might be surprised, humbled, or fascinated by what they tell you, and I hope you also agree with what they tell you.
+You’re going to find out where you stand in the eyes of the people closest to you.
+If for some reason you absolutely disagree, that’s okay, too.
+All I recommend is for you to consider their honest feedback.
+An open mind really helps!
 Grab a sheet of paper.

-The hardest part to starting any business is deciding what to do, and that’s true for most people.
-It could be from a fear of failure or just the fact that not all of us wake up and know we want to be the next draft into the NFL.
-Most people struggle with placing themselves in a field that is just right for them and this is exactly how I decided to bet on myself with A Dream LYFE.
-You are your biggest and most important investment, more than your house and everyone you know.
-Without you, none of this is possible and it’s the main reason you should always be celebrating these little milestones.
-They are the ones that form together to make the big success possible.
+The hardest part of starting any business is deciding what to do, and that’s true for most people.
+Fear of failure is a major concern for most of us, or the simple fact that not all of us wake up and know we want to be the next draft pick into the NFL.
+Most people struggle with placing themselves in a field that is just right for them.
+This activity is exactly how I decided to bet on myself with A Dream LYFE project.
+You are your biggest and most important investment, more than your house or anything you own.
+Without you, none of this is possible, and it’s why you should celebrate this little milestones.
+These small feats come together with the others to make big success and accomplishment possible.

 P – Part with ineffective behaviors and Prepare for the Future.

-NOTE: In Vault – ” Here’s What To Do Immediately After You Choose Your Niche.'”
+In the Dreamer2Doer Vault: – ” Here’s What To Do Immediately After You Choose Your Niche.'”